 Unlike the apostles who accompanied Jesus throughout His earthly 'pre-Cross' ministry, beginning with the baptism of John, Paul was called to be an apostle by Christ following His 'post-Cross' Resurrection, Ascension, and Glorification.
 Apostleship was not a matter of personal choice, entitlement, or passing an exam on apostleship!
 There is, however, a list of criteria in Scripture that established true, biblical apostleship, and there were also certain rights and read more...

 We are saved by grace through faith in Christ and once we are born again, we are to live our Christian life in a manner that is worthy of our position in Him.
-Paul often used images of an athlete to illustrate the way that we are to live the Christian life.
+Paul often uses images of an athlete to illustrate the way that we are to live the Christian life.

 We do not run the race set before us to win our salvation or get to heaven, for that is a free gift of grace.
 We participate in the Christian race to win a promised reward read more...